jbouzekri/SimplePageBundle/README.md

 SimplePageBundle
 ================

-This bundle provides base classes to manage static page in your project and gives your users the means to edit and change them with an admin interface.
+This bundle provides base classes to manage static page in your project and gives your users the mean to edit and change them with an admin interface.
+It was developed because a lot people asked for this simple functions and I was tired to implement it again and again with little difference.

 Installation
 ------------